 Barrett Esophagus.
 In Scientific American Gastroenterology, Hepatology, and Endoscopy

-Gavini S, Jajoo, K (In Press).
+Gavini S, Jajoo, K (2015).
 Hamilton, Ontario, Decker Intellectual Properties

 Honors & Awards